mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 # A deeper dive into CRF++

 Was CRF++ non-deterministic?
-No, that couldn't be because I saw consistent results when I ran the end-to-end test multiple times on my local machine.
-When I re-ran the Travis build, it failed in the exact same way.
-This told me that CRF++ was consistent across executions in the same environment, but not across different environments.
+I tried running the test again locally.
+It passed.
+I re-ran the test on Travis, and it failed in the exact same way.
+This told me that CRF++ was consistent across executions in the same environment, but was inconsistent across environments.

 I didn't like where this was pointing.
 It suggested that CRF++'s behavior depended on the system's underlying hardware.
 Maybe an Intel CPU yielded different results than an AMD CPU.
 That would be a pain because Travis doesn't guarantee anything about its hardware environment.
 Furthermore, if different hardware yielded different results, that would defeat the purpose of a Docker container.